Friendly fire: Impact reduction

-Some analyses dismiss the material impact of friendly fire, by concluding friendly-fire casualties are usually too few to affect the outcome of a battle.
+Some analyses dismiss the material impact of friendly fire, by concluding that friendly-fire casualties are usually too few to affect the outcome of a battle.
 The effects of friendly fire, however, are not just material.
-Troops expect to be targeted by the enemy, but being hit by their own forces has a huge negative impact on morale.
-Forces doubt the competence of their command, and its prevalence makes commanders more cautious in the field.
+Troops expect to be targeted by the enemy, but being hit by their own forces has a huge negative effect on morale.
+Forces may doubt the competence of their command, and its prevalence makes commanders more cautious in the field.

 Attempts to reduce this effect by military leaders involve identifying the causes of friendly fire and overcoming repetition of the incident through training, tactics and technology.

 Training

 Soldiers perform a night assault at Camp Atterbury Joint Maneuver Training Center during Bold Quest 2011, a combat assessment exercise to test the interoperability of target identification systems of different allied nations to reduce friendly fire incidents.

-Most militaries use extensive training to ensure troop safety as part of normal coordination and planning, but are not always exposed to possible friendly-fire situations to ensure they are aware of situations where the risk is high.
+Most militaries use extensive training to ensure troop safety as part of normal coordination and planning, but soldiers are not always trained under possible friendly-fire situations to ensure they are aware of situations where the risk is high.
 Difficult terrain and bad weather cannot be controlled, but soldiers must be trained to operate effectively in these conditions, as well as being trained to fight at night.
 Such simulated training is now commonplace for soldiers worldwide.
-Avoiding friendly fire can be as straightforward as ensuring fire discipline is instilled in troops, so that they fire and cease firing when they are told to.
+Avoiding friendly fire can be as straightforward as ensuring that fire discipline is instilled in troops, so that they fire, and cease firing, when they are told to.
 Firing ranges now also include "don't fire" targets.

-The increasing sophistication of weaponry, and the tactics employed against American forces to deliberately confuse them has meant that while overall casualties have fallen for American soldiers in the late 20th and 21st centuries, the overall percentage of deaths due to friendly fire in American actions has risen dramatically.
+In American actions, the increasing sophistication of weaponry, and the tactics employed against American forces to deliberately confuse them, has meant that while overall casualties have fallen for American soldiers in the late 20th and 21st centuries, the overall percentage of deaths due to friendly fire has risen dramatically.
 In the 1991 Gulf War, most of the Americans killed by their own forces were crew members of armored vehicles hit by anti-tank rounds.
 The response in training includes recognition training for Apache helicopter crews to help them distinguish American tanks and armored vehicles at night and in bad weather from those of the enemy.
 In addition, tank gunners must watch for "friendly" robotic tanks that pop out on training courses in California's Mojave Desert.
 They also study video footage to help them recognize American forces in battle more quickly.